marks/melodykramer.github.io/_posts/2015-05-14-if-I-ran-a-station.md

-Someone asked what my ideal public radio station would look like.
+Someone asked what my ideal public radio station would look like, if I could start one today from scratch.
 Here it is:

 I'd set the station up as a faciliator rather than a disseminator.
 We would: